Pseudocalanus newmani

 Pseudocalanus newmani is a copepod found in Arctic and northern Pacific waters.
 It was described by Frost in 1989.
 It is found in the Arctic and surrounding waters.
 There are multiple generations.
 Unlike some copepods, P. newmani undergoes reverse diel vertical migration, descending during the night, and ascending during the day, although it may undergo normal or no migration at all depending on predation.
 This copepod is primarily herbivorous.

 Taxonomy

-P. newmani was originally described by Frost in 1989 from multiple samples caught in the main basin of Puget Sound.
+Pseudocalanus newmani was originally described by Frost in 1989 from multiple samples caught in the main basin of Puget Sound.
 Its specific name references Bill H. Newman.

 Description

 Female P. newmani usually range in length from about 0.9 to 1.5 mm, and the male is generally between about 0.8 and 1.2 mm.
 The female is distinguished from other species by its rounded cephalosome, which is barely anterior to the rostrum.
 It is also distinguished by its urosomal segments being the longest in its genus relative to cephalosome length.
 The male is distinguished by having a ratio of basal to coxal segments of the fourth leg being less than 1.5.
 Additionally, the male lacks sensilla on the mediodorsal portion of the second to fourth urosomal segments.